 Every year, National Science Day is celebrated with a concept or theme that focuses on the importance of science, and the Department of Science and Technology selects the theme.
-This year’s theme is ‘Integrated Approach in Science and Technology for a Sustainable Future’.
+This year’s theme is ‘Global Science for Global Wellbeing’.
 The motive of the year’s theme is to encourage talented Indian minds to come out from silos working culture and take part in theme-based projects.

 C.V.
 Raman Facts for Kids

 Here are some fun facts about Dr C.V.
 Raman that you may not have known before: